-Section Key information to be provided Provide as much information as you can on your: A. TOTAL PROJECT BUDGET B. CONFIRMED SOURCES OF FUNDING For each source of funding indicated, please complete a row in Worksheet 3: Other Contributors.
-C. FUNDING BEING REQUESTED FROM REACHING HOME NOTE: If your funding sources identified in Sections B and C are less than the total project costs identified in Section A, the funding gap will be shown in Row 53.
-Worksheet 2: Other Contributions For each funding source identified in Worksheet tab 1 (Project Capital Budget) - B. CONFIRMED SOURCES OF FUNDING, please provide the information requested.
+Section Key information to be provided This application is for Reaching Home capital funding from 2022 - March 2024.
+Provide as much information as you can on your: A. TOTAL PROJECT BUDGET B. CONFIRMED SOURCES OF FUNDING For each source of funding indicated, please comple row in Worksheet 3: Other Contributors.
+C. FUNDING BEING REQUESTED FROM REACHING HOME NOTE: If your funding sources identified in Sections B and C are than the total project costs identified in Section A, the funding be shown in Row 53.
+Worksheet 2: 5-year operational budget At the top of the sheet, you will need to enter in the years (starting from occupancy and 5 years out) This sheet should list all revenue and expenses to operate the facility for 5 years The bottom of the sheet will tally whether you have a negative, positive, or break-even operating budget Please take into consideration year over year increases in certain line items (e.g., rents, utilities, program staff wages etc.) Worksheet 3: Other Contributions For each funding source identified in Worksheet tab 1 (Project Capital Budget) - B. CONFIRMED SOURCES OF FUNDING, please provide the information requested.
 Upload documentation that confirms your sources of funding (as identified in Section B of Worksheet 1: Project Capital Budget) and your costs (as identified in Section A of Worksheet 1: Project Capital Budget).
 Include the contingency plan for your project if you do not receive funding from Reaching Home.
-9. Project Sustainability Plan This section is meant to help applicants seeking Reaching Home funding for capital projects ensure that their application and sustainability plan address all the key elements of sustainability.
+9. Project Sustainability Plan This section is meant to help applicants seeking Reaching Home funding for capital projects ensure that their application and sustainability plan addresses all the key elements of sustainability.
 You will need to: Describe your sustainability plan post project completion.
 Upload supporting documents that demonstrate your sustainability plan (E.g., operating agreements, financial statements, etc.) Refer to the Capital Sustainability Checklist found on the Important Documents page